htammen/n-odata-server/README.md

 __This project will no be longer maintained cause of lack of interest, external support and external contribution.
-At the other side SAP, my main use case for this, developed [CAP](https://cap.cloud.sap/docs/) which solves by motivation for this repository.
+At the other side SAP, my main use case for this, developed [CAP](https://cap.cloud.sap/docs/) which solves my motivation for this repository.
 I'm sorry for that.
 You can use this repository as is or feel free to fork and enhance it.__

 # n-odata-server, The node OData server for the loopback framework